 Smack Mellon reviews prints, digital images and DVDs from Mid-Career Artists wishing to have their work considered for potential two person or group exhibitions.
 We define a mid-career artist as someone who has been working as an artist for over 10 years.
 We support mid-career artists who are without commercial representation.

-Submissions are accepted on a rolling basis.
 Packages should be marked Mid-Career Artist Submission.

 Your packet should include: